Water and power failures continue in the South as officials debate what went wrong and who is to blame

 “But he’s also helping us get through it,” Freudenstein said.

-Biden will sign a request from Texas officials to declare a major disaster in Texas, the president told Robert J. Fenton Jr., the acting administrator of the Federal Emergency Management Agency, in a call Friday.
+Biden will sign a request from Texas officials to declare a major disaster in Texas, the president told Robert J. Fenton Jr., acting administrator of the Federal Emergency Management Agency, in a call Friday.
 A major disaster declaration increases the range of federal assistance programs to help those affected by the designated emergency event.
 FEMA has so far provided generators, drinking water, food and other supplies to Texas.

 Biden also told Fenton he was ready to mobilize other federal agencies to help those in Texas in critical need, according to a White House readout of the call.
 Biden said earlier Friday that he would like to visit Texas soon, “but I don’t want to be a burden.”